-A laser scanner able to read from the bottom of a microwell plate is essential to measure the readout from quantitative immunofluorescence in tissue culture.
+You will need a laser scanner to be able to read from the bottom of a microwell plate.
+This scanner is essential to measure the readout from quantitative immunofluorescence in tissue culture.
 Camera-based systems are unsuitable as they image the microwell plates from above, allowing efficient imaging of only the bottom of the wells in a vertical line to the camera, although it is possible to circumvent this issue by using multiwell chambers and imaging each chamber slide separately.

-A further benefit of the Sapphire is that it enables true multiplexed detection.
-By using the NIR 700 (685nm laser) and NIR 800 (784nm laser) channels for target detection – both of which produce low autofluorescence and high signal-to-background ratios, meaning they can detect even low-expressed targets – and the green channel (520nm laser) for normalization against DNA content or total protein, researchers can readily monitor two targets in parallel, using the third readout as a measure of target abundance relative to the number of cells.
+It also enables true multiplexed detection by using the NIR 700 (685nm laser) and NIR 800 (784nm laser) channels for target detection, both of which produce low autofluorescence and high signal-to-background ratios, meaning they can detect even low-expressed targets – and the green channel (520nm laser) for normalization against DNA content or total protein, researchers can readily monitor two targets in parallel, using the third readout as a measure of target abundance relative to the number of cells.

 While quantitative immunofluorescence in tissue culture is highly versatile, it does have a few limitations.
 The first of these is that the sample must be a homogeneous population of cells that can proliferate in a culture plate, ideally as a monolayer; tissue lysates cannot be used in this assay.
 Secondly, some Western blot-validated primary antibodies raised against lineal epitopes may not recognize their target during quantitative immunofluorescence in tissue culture; however, primary antibodies validated for immunofluorescence should work.